JITUMSOFT/mule/README.md

 # mulehelp
-Repository to store all out of box solutions provided till date
+Repository to store all out of box solutions worked till date.